akarnokd/reactive-extensions/README.md

 These operators are available as extension methods on `IObservable` via the `akarnokd.reactive_extensions.ReactiveExtensions` static class.

+### ConcatMapEager

+Maps the upstream values into observables, runs some or all of them at once and emits items of one such observable until it completes, then switches to the next observable, and so on until no more observables are running.

 ### DoAfterNext

 Call a handler after the current item has been emitted to the downstream.